chloealbright/DevHiveMind/Language/Typescript/JavaScript Event-driven & Reactive Programming Ecosystem.md

 author:
   - jacgit18
   - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses technology option for Event-driven & Reactive programming.
 Status: Defining Relationships
 Started:
-EditDate:
+EditDate: 2024-02-26
 Relates:
 ---
 **Exploring Key Technologies in the JavaScript Ecosystem for Event-Driven and Reactive Programming with Apache Kafka**